csc-training/csc-env-eff/part-1/prerequisites/ssh-keys.md

 ‼️ Be patient, as it may take up to one hour for your new key to become active!
 If it takes longer than that, please contact <mailto:servicedesk@csc.fi>.

-💡 Once your key has been synced, you may log in to Puhti and Mahti using an SSH client!
-[This is covered in the next tutorial](ssh-puhti.md).
+💡 Once your key has been synced, you may log in to Roihu using an SSH client!
+[This is covered in the next tutorial](ssh-roihu.md).

+## Signing the SSH public key

+FIXME: Add here steps how to use SSH CA.

 ## More information